 Adopt new section 970:

 § 970.
-Water Loss Standard
+Water Loss

 (a) Suppliers shall calculate system-specific standards for real water loss pursuant to section 982.

-(b) (1) Each year, suppliers that own and operate a single system shall calculate their water loss budget (Bwater loss) by multiplying the applicable water loss standard (Swater loss) calculated pursuant to section 982 by the number of days in the year, and, depending on the units associated with the standard calculated pursuant to section 982, by either the number of total service connections (C) or the length of the distribution system, in miles (M).
+(b) (1) Each year, suppliers that own and operate a single system shall calculate their water loss budget (Bwater loss), in gallons, by multiplying the applicable water loss standard (Swater loss) calculated pursuant to section 982 by the number of days in the year, and, depending on the units associated with the standard calculated pursuant to section 982, by either the number of total service connections (C) or the length of the distribution system, in miles (M).
 These formulas are expressed mathematically as follows:

 Bwater loss = Swater loss × C × days in the year